Victorian Inspired Wedding Dress

 The green silk was used for the draped apron, and at the back another draped apron came from beneath the front drape.

-The underskirt started with three rows of knife pleats, next a row of puffed ruching to echo the neckline, lastly a wide band of very formal waterfall frill pieces with contrast facing.
+The underskirt started with three rows of knife pleats then a row of puffed ruching to echo the neckline.
+Lastly I added a wide band of very formal waterfall frill pieces with contrast facing.
 This highly decorated underskirt was not a separate garment, though in an historically accurate ensemble it might be so.

 You can see that this initial design drawing doesn’t match up exactly to the final dress – and that’s absolutely normal!
-The sketch is a starting point, and as I go through the different stages of fitting with the bride, there are plenty of opportunities to review, consider and change your mind all together.
+The sketch is a starting point not set in stone.
+As I go through the different stages of fitting with the bride, there are plenty of opportunities to review, consider and change your mind all together.

 Making the Victorian Inspired Wedding Dress

 This was the first fitting, where we tried on the toile (the test run).
-I did this to make sure the fit was right and that Rebecca was happy with where we were going with the dress.
+I did this to make sure the fit was right and that Rebecca was happy with the style.

 I collaborated with my lovely colleague Beth, of Moody Corsetry to create the foundation layers of Rebecca’s dress.
 Beth creates bespoke corsets and stays to order.
 This was the perfect way to ensure Rebecca’s period inspired dress would look just as it should!

-After our second fitting, where I started using the actual fabrics, the third fitting was about reviewing the changes we had made, and to see if Rebecca liked the style of pleats around the skirt.
+After our second fitting, I started using the actual fabrics.
+So at the third fitting we reviewed the changes we had made to see if Rebecca liked the style of pleats around the skirt.

 Finding the perfect colour for Rebecca’s dress was quite a feat.
 Usually I can find what I need from my sample books, but in this case searching further afield was needed.
 But Rebecca knew what she wanted and had the deep forest green silk dupion sent to me from the USA.
 I quote for fabrics when you have a consultation with me.
 The labour and materials parts of the quote are always separate so you can see where the budget is being spent.
 If a client prefers to source all or any fabrics elsewhere that is always encouraged.

 Before our last fitting, I had a lot of details to finish.
 These included hand pressing and stitching all the box pleated frills on Rebecca’s skirt.
 A fun name for this kind of detail in the Victoria era was ‘frills and furbelows’.
-Not for specifically these types of pleated and waterfall frills only, it was a phrase like saying frills and ruffles’ that encompassed any sort of over the top decorative addition to a skirt or dress.
+It was a phrase like saying frills and ruffles’ that encompassed any sort of over the top decorative addition to a skirt or dress.

 Not Just A Bride…

 I am so thrilled with how with Victorian inspired wedding dress turned out.
-Rebecca has such a vibrant personality, and her smile is absolute infectious (and can we all take a moment to appreciate that amazing waist).
-So, not only did I get the joy of making a dress that celebrated her, I’m also lucky enough to call her a friend now.
+Rebecca has such a vibrant personality, and her smile is absolute infectious.
+And can we all take a moment to appreciate that amazing waist.
+Not only did I get the joy of making a dress that celebrated her, I’m also now lucky enough to call her a friend.

 Add a comment...